Ugresha Monastery: The modern life of the monastic community

 The monastery was returned to the Russian Orthodox Church on January 30, 1991, by the decision of the Moscow Regional Council.
 Archimandrite Veniamin (Zaritsky) was appointed the vicar of the monastery.

-In the 1990s many structures were restored and new temples were built.

 A school at the monastery was opened in 1998 which was reorganised in 1999 into the Nikolo-Ugreshskaya Theological Seminary.

 In 2004 a hipped-roof church-chapel in honour of the Passion of Christ was completed.
 In the same year, a new iconostasis was made in the Transfiguration Cathedral of the monastery.
 According to the project of hieromonk Arseniy, the Nikolsky Cathedral was restored (rebuilt).
-In 2009, the interior painting of the Transfiguration Cathedral was completed.

-At the monastery, outside its territory, there is a hotel for pilgrims, managed by the pilgrimage service of the monastery.

-On 24 December 2010, the Holy Synod of the Russian Orthodox Church appointed hegumen Bartholomew (Petrov) as the head of the monastery.

 Since April 2021, the monastery has served as the residence of the metropolitans of Krutitsy and Kolomna, and it houses the administration of the Moscow metropolis and the Kolomna diocese.